|

 limits.

-charge of any boat or vessel let to hire for the purpose of sailing or rowing
+person in charge of any boat or vessel let to hire for the purpose of sailing or

-for pleasure, shall, at all times when so sailing or rowing, cause such boat or
+rowing for pleasure, shall, at all times when so sailing or rowing, cause such

-vessel to be kept at a distance not less than fifty yards from every person
+boat or vessel to be kept at a distance not less than fifty yards from every

-bathing within the limits within which, in accordance
+within the limits within which, in accordance with

-with the byelaw in that behalf, such person may be
+the byelaw in that behalf, such person may be set

-apply in any case, in which, in consequence of actual
+in any case, in which, in consequence of actual or

-or threatened danger to life, or of any other
+threatened danger to life, or of any other sufficient

-sufficient reason, the person in charge of such boat or
+reason, the person in charge of such boat or vessel

-vessel shall not cause such boat or vessel to be kept at the
+shall not cause such boat or vessel to be kept at the distance herinbefore specified from any

 Penalties.